Link Compliance

 Understanding Vietnam’s Minimum Wage Structure

-Vietnam’s labor code sets two categories of minimum wages: the common minimum wage and the regional minimum wage.
-As of 1st July 2024, the common minimum wage is set at VND 2,340,000, primarily used to calculate salaries in state-owned entities.
-This figure also serves as a benchmark for social insurance contributions, which are capped at 20 times the base wage.
+The common minimum wage is primarily used to calculate salaries in state-owned entities and serves as a benchmark for social insurance contributions, which are capped at 20 times the base wage.
 For unemployment insurance, contributions are capped at 20 times the regional minimum wage.

 The regional minimum wage applies to employees in non-state enterprises and varies by geographic region.
-Effective July 2024, the hourly rates are:
+Effective 1 January 2026, the updated rates are:

-Region I includes central urban districts of Hanoi and Ho Chi Minh City, while Region II covers surrounding suburban areas and cities like Da Nang.
-Regions III and IV encompass provincial cities and more rural areas.
-Additionally, the monthly regional minimum wage has increased from VND 4,680,000 to VND 4,960,000.
+Region I includes central urban districts of Hanoi and Ho Chi Minh City, while Region II covers surrounding suburban areas and cities such as Da Nang.
+Regions III and IV include provincial cities and more rural areas.

 Overtime Pay and Night Shift Compensation